asrahman97/project4/README.md

 # Project 4
 A Full Stack recipe discovery app

-## Overview

-### Recipe Serendipity
+## Recipe Serendipity
 Is a recipe app where users can search for recipes depending on what they have in their pantry.

 ## MVP Goals
-User-authentication with JWT
+- User-authentication with JWT <br>

-Search Bar with functionality to search for recipes based on title/ingredients
+- Search Bar with functionality to search for recipes based on title/ingredients<br>

-Create, read, update, delete their own recipes.
+- Create, read, update, delete their own recipes. <br>

-Have a page with the highest rated recipes.
+- Have a page with the highest rated recipes.  <br>

 ## MVP Libraries